bof-ci/test-devops/SOLUTION.md

 You will notice that sending a SIGUSR1 to container won't have any effect.
 App just won't pickup that signal.
 Why?
 Can you solve this?
 Solution: Use exec "$@", It will replace the current running shell with the command that "$@" is pointing to. and we can add CMD ["/usr/local/bin/testserver", "-address", "0.0.0.0"] to Dockerfile.

+### 5. Docker images
+Optimisation: Right now we are using debian as base image if we replace that with alpine it will reduce the image size to 18mb